Ashkhen: Biography

-Towards the end of her life Ashkhen with Khosrovidukht retired to the castle of Garni.
-Ashkhen along with Khosrovidukht are regarded as prominent figures in Armenian society and are significant figures in Christianity in Armenia.
-Ashkhen, Tiridates III and Khosrovidukht are Saints in the Armenian Apostolic Church and their feast day is on the Saturday after the fifth Sunday after Pentecost.
+Towards the end of her life, Ashkhen retired to the castle of Garni with Khosrovidukht.
+Ashkhen and Khosrovidukht are regarded as prominent figures in Armenian society and are significant figures in Christianity in Armenia.
+Ashkhen, Tiridates III, and Khosrovidukht are Saints in the Armenian Apostolic Church and their feast day is on the Saturday after the fifth Sunday after Pentecost.
 On this feast day To the Kings is sung.
 Their feast day is usually around June 30.